Early Childhood/Early Childhood Special Education, Master of Arts

-The Masters of Arts program in Early Childhood and Early Childhood Special Education (EC/ECSE) is designed to prepare outstanding early childhood educators to meet the unique educational needs of children from birth to age 8.
-This fully online blended program is designed to develop a range of specialized skills for individuals who work in classrooms and community-based settings with children who are at-risk and their families.
-At the end of the program, candidates may earn either a Master’s degree or a non-degree licensure in ECSE or both ECSE and EC.
+The Master of Arts program in Early Childhood and Early Childhood Special Education (EC/ECSE) is designed to prepare outstanding early childhood educators to meet the unique educational needs of children from birth to age 8.
+This program is designed to develop a range of specialized skills for individuals who work in classrooms and community-based settings with children who are at-risk and their families.
+At the end of the program, candidates may earn either a master’s degree or a non-degree licensure in ECSE or both ECSE and EC.

-Our program prepares leaders in early childhood with a strong focus on promoting families as partners, collaborative and cross-disciplinary service approaches, recommended intervention practices that are based on research evidence, and appropriate practices for work with children and their families across a range of abilities and cultural experiences.
-The program also includes extensive field based experiences with children in three age-groups- birth to 2 years, 3-5 years, and 5-8 years.
+This program prepares leaders in early childhood with a strong focus on promoting families as partners, collaborative and cross-disciplinary service approaches, recommended intervention practices that are based on research evidence, and appropriate practices for work with children and their families across a range of abilities and cultural experiences.
+The program also includes extensive field based experiences with children in three age-groups: birth to 2 years, 3-5 years, and 5-8 years.

 Additionally, due to small class sizes (maximum 20-25 students per course) faculty maintain a high level of personal interaction with the students.

-Upon graduation, teachers can work with young children between birth – 8 years old in inclusive settings such as Public schools, Child care programs, Early intervention programs (including Head Start and Early Head Start), and Family support and home-based programs.
-According to The Job Search Handbook for Educators (2009) there is some shortage of ECSE professionals across the country.
+Upon graduation, teachers can work with young children between birth and 8 years old in inclusive settings such as public schools, child care programs, early intervention programs (including Head Start and Early Head Start), and family support and home-based programs.
+According to The Job Search Handbook for Educators (2009) there is a shortage of ECSE professionals across the country.
 Thus, prospective teachers can be confident that they will be able to find positions and existing teachers will be able to increase their earning potential

-At the end of completion of Early Childhood program, candidates may earn either a Master’s degree or an endorsement.
+At the completion of the EC/ECSE program, candidates may earn either a master’s degree or an endorsement.
 Those who have earned a master’s degree in another area may either apply for a second master’s degree or a non-degree licensure in early childhood special education.
 Candidates who wish to pursue an initial teacher’s license will take additional courses through the university’s Professional Teacher Education Program (PTEP).

-Graduates of the program will earn either a masters degree and/or an Early childhood special education specialist endorsement.
-Additionally they may earn EC generalist endorsement, if they do not already have a license in early childhood education.
+Graduates of the program will earn either a master’s degree and/or an Early Childhood Special Education Specialist Endorsement.
+Additionally they may earn an Early Childhood Endorsement, if they do not already have a license in early childhood education.

-The program length is dependent on candidates’ prior coursework/license/degree and how many credit hours students may be able take in a semester.
+The program length is dependent on candidates’ prior coursework/license/degree and how many credit hours they are able take in a semester.
 Students with an initial teaching license typically complete the program in two years.
-Students seeking initial teaching license will need to take some additional courses, which will extend the length of the program.
+Students seeking initial teaching license will need to take additional courses, which will extend the length of the program.